 - Edited a dissertation for someone who went on to receive their doctorate

-- Freelance contributor to local newspaper as of February 2020 (sample article)
+- Freelance contributor to local newspaper (2020) (sample article)

 I’ve edited for some heavy hitters in the industry too, and I rammed into their stories just as balls-deep as I would anyone else’s.
 No hesitation, no regrets.
 They’ve always approved my suggestions with nary a pause and often thank me for my diligence.